 - Discrimination that results in attempted/actual death, attempted/actual kidnapping, or attempted/actual aggravated sexual abuse – a fine, up to life imprisonment, or both

 How to Ensure Compliance

 With these stiff penalties, violation of or even simple noncompliance with the Fair Housing Act is obviously a serious matter – carrying the possibility of fines and even imprisonment.
 And, as we mentioned, it’s possible to be in violation without intending to do so.
-So ensuring compliance with the Fair Housing Act is very important for Los Angeles buyers and sellers.
+So ensuring compliance with the Fair Housing Act is very important for Riverside buyers and sellers.
 But without legal training and real estate experience, it’s difficult to be sure.
 That’s where we can help.